Jody-Mine/TheCat/README.md

 3.  **Configure API Key:**
     The tests require a valid API key from [TheCatAPI](https://thecatapi.com/signup) for authenticated endpoints like `/votes`.

-    The framework is pre-configured to use the key provided in the prompt: `ylX4blBYT9FaoVd6OhvR`.
+    The framework is pre-configured to use the key provided in the prompt: `DEMO-API-KEY `.

-    This key is set in the `resources/variables.py` file.
+    This key is set in the `configuration/api_suite_variables.robot` file.

-    ```python
-    # resources/variables.py

-    # The key from the prompt is used here.
-    # For full functionality, you may need to replace it with your own key from thecatapi.com
-    API_KEY = "ylX4blBYT9FaoVd6OhvR"
     ```
+    ${API_KEY}     DEMO-API-KEY
     **Note:** The API key specified in the prompt (`ylX4blBYT9FaoVd6OhvR`) appears to be invalid or a placeholder.
 The `/votes` tests will fail with a `401 Unauthorized` error unless you sign up for a free, valid key and update this variable.

 ---